JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 ![installation_server_nc_5.png](/installation_server_nc_5.png ':size=500')

-On the next screen select option 3 to show the ip configuration of the network controller.
+On the next screen select option 3 to show the IP configuration of the network controller.

 ![menu.png](./menu.png)

 Now use a pc that is on the same network as the network controller and go to the shown web url of option 3.
-This web interface is used to further setup the network controller.
+This URL opens an interface to continue the installation of the network controller.

 > [!Note]
->Use the IP shown to finish creating the network controller on the signal platform, this IP can be filled in under the endpoint address.
+>Use the displayed IP address to complete the installation of the network controller on the Signal platform.
+This IP can be filled in under the endpoint address.

 ![ip_configuration.png](./ip_configuration.png)

-Login with jimber on the web interface
+Login with jimber as password on the web interface.

 ![web_login](./web_login.png)

+Set a new password.

+>[!Warning]
-Set a new password, note that it has to be at least 16 characters long!
+>The new password has to be at least **16** characters long!

 ![web_new_password.png](./web_new_password.png)